 How to Determine Operating Profit Margin Ratios

-A company's operating profit margin ratio tells you how well a company's operations contribute to its profitability.
+A company's operating profit margin ratio tells you how well the company's operations contribute to its profitability.
 For instance, a company with a substantial profit margin ratio makes more money on each dollar of sales than a company with a narrow profit margin.

-How to Calculate the Operating Profit Margin Ratio
+Calculating the Operating Profit Margin Ratio

 To calculate a company's operating profit margin ratio, divide its operating income by its net sales revenue:

-Operating Profit Margin = Operating Income ÷ Sales Revenue
+Operating Profit Margin = Operating Income / Sales Revenue

-- Find the company's net sales revenue.
-It requires no calculation because the sales shown on the company's income statement are net sales.
+Find the company's net sales revenue.
+This requires no calculation because the sales shown on the company's income statement are net sales.
 If for any reason, that figure is unavailable, you can calculate net sales by subtracting from the company's gross sales its sales returns, allowances for damaged goods, and any sales discounts offered.

-- Find the company's operating profit margin ratio by dividing operating income by net sales.
+Find the company's operating profit margin ratio by dividing operating income by net sales.

-An Example of the Operating Profit Margin Ratio Determination
+An Example of the Ratio Calculation

 The same company's gross sales are $30 million.
 Missing or damaged goods equal $1 million.
 Discounts offered total $700,000.
-Therefore, its net sales equal $30 million gross sales minus $1 million minus $700,000, which is $28,300,000
+Therefore, its net sales equal $30 million gross sales minus $1 million minus $700,000, which is $28.3 million.

-Dividing this company's operating income of $4,600,000 by its net sales of $28,300,000 equals 16.25254417 or 16.25 percent, the operating profit margin.
+Dividing this company's operating income of $4.6 million by its net sales of $28.3 million equals an operating profit margin of 16.252 or 16.25 percent.

 The Significance of the Operating Profit Margin Ratio

 The operating profit margin ratio is a useful indicator of a company's financial health.
 To interpret a company's profit margin ratio in a useful way, however, you need to compare it with other similar companies.

 Nevertheless, companies with high operating profit margin ratios are generally:

-better able to pay for their fixed costs and interest on debt
+better able to pay for their fixed costs, and interest on debt

 better able to survive economic downturns